 - Absolute privilege

 - Qualified privilege

-We approach defamation proceedings with a commercial perspective and inform clients how to use the defamation legislation to protect their reputations in the marketplace.
+We approach defamation proceedings with a commercial perspective and inform clients how to use legislation to protect their reputations in the marketplace.
 Our team will ensure that you receive technically sound advice so you can make a decision which takes into account the cost implications of taking action or defending an action.

 We have acted in numerous defamation proceedings including high profile people around the country for both individuals and corporations.

 Our aim is to give our clients the best possible advice to ensure they are fully appraised of their options.

 What should you do if you have been defamed?

 If you feel that you have been defamed or someone is alleging that you have defamed them, our legal team will help you through what can be a very difficult and complex area.